gregaz/rapid_fire_tickets/README.md

+# Announcement
+It looks like they are going to be adding a coupon code to the process.
+My guess is they are going to set the ticket price at some crazy high amount and will ask you to put in a special discount code that will be released moments before.
+This will drop the price down to the expected amount.

+They also say that they will ban anyone that uses this.
+But to be honest, they can't tell.
+They will have no idea who is using this and who isn't.
+It is fare game.

+With that said, I will try my very best to update the plugin as soon as possible so you can download it at your whim.

+Cheers.

 # rapid_fire_tickets

 This chrome addin will constantly refresh the [Transformus tickets sales](http://www.brownpapertickets.com/event/614931?date=1017125) and automatically add them to your cart.
 For every tab you have open, it will be like a person helping you buy tickets!